ryanrocket/www.julialang.org/blog/_posts/2019-08-01-artifacts.md

 # Pkg Artifacts

 Pkg artifacts, as outlined in [`Pkg.jl#1234`](https://github.com/JuliaLang/Pkg.jl/issues/1234), provides a convenient way to associate containers of data with Julia projects and packages.
-Artifacts are referred to by content-hash, or optionally by a name that is bound to a hash through an `Artifact.toml` file.
-An example `Artifact.toml` file is shown here as an example:
+Artifacts are referred to by content-hash, or optionally by a name that is bound to a hash through an `Artifacts.toml` file.
+An example `Artifacts.toml` file is shown here as an example:

 ```TOML
 [socrates]